Consider Teen Challenge addiction programs — Low Cost, Christian Rehab Alternative

 Typical Cost of Sedative Addiction

-Given that sedative drugs are typically a prescription drug, the price can be hard to pin down.
+Given that sedative drugs are typically prescription drugs, the price can be hard to pin down.
 Addicts with prescriptions will find that prices are substantially lower than those who are purchasing the drugs at street value.
 When hypnotics hit the street, their price can be marked up significantly and is subject to whatever criminal element is controlling the market.
 On average, however, sedatives on the street cost less than $5, which is significantly cheaper than most other prescription drugs on the street.

 A big difference between hypnotics and other prescription drugs is the correlation, or lack thereof, between addiction and crime.
-The effects of drugs like Ambien and Lunesta render most people unable to do much outside of sleeping and stumbling around.
+The effects of drugs like Ambien and Lunesta render most people unable to do much outside of sleeping and stumble around.
 As such, there is very little connection between nonbenzodiazepine sedative addicts and crime.

 While crime may not be a side effect of sedative abuse, these addicts do unfortunately suffer other life problems.
 Many people who abuse sedatives suffer a great deal in their home life.
 For those who are parents or have a family, sedatives can often render them unavailable for those around them.
 They can become useless in classrooms or extracurricular activities as they remain sedated through the day.
 Many recovered addicts report that, while under the prolonged influence of sedatives, they essentially missed out on huge swaths of their own lives, existing essentially in a drug-induced fugue, drifting between blackout.